 Fig 2 EPIC-MOS2 image of the deepest XMM-Newton observation of five SNR and one galaxy cluster used for calibration of the energy scale and redistribution in X-ray astronomy CCD detectors.
 From top left to bottom right, 1E0102-72, CasA, IC443, N132, Tycho, and the Perseus galaxy cluster.
-The EPIC-MOS field of view is about 30'×30'.
+The size of the EPIC-MOS field of view is about $30' \times 30'$.